Anthropology and Sociology

 Requirements for the Major in Anthropology and Sociology

-A minimum of nine courses, comprised of the five core courses and four other ANSO courses of the student’s choosing.
+A minimum of ten courses, comprised of the six core courses and four other ANSO courses of the student’s choosing.
 Only one of the nine courses may be taken off-campus.

 The Core (required)